Twilight finish to Watson's fabled Open career

 Watson was the last to depart the bridge and head toward the green.
 He had a spring in his step.

-But the emotion and chilly, windy and drizzly darkness, maybe both, were taking their toll.
+But the emotion and chilly, windy and drizzly darkness -- maybe both -- were taking their toll on a protracted day after an early-morning deluge had caused play to be suspended for more than three hours.

 Watson bogeyed the last five holes, including missing a short putt on the 18th to an audible groan from the crowd.